Attention: Faculty, Academic Staff, and Graduate Students

 - share theoretical models and practical approaches used in their engaged research;

-- guide participants through a process to promote self-reflection throughout the engaged research process--mirroring the process used to support students who are involved in community-engaged research; and
+- guide participants through a process to promote self-reflection throughout the engaged research experience--mirroring the methods used to support students who are involved in community-engaged research; and

-- support participants in the identification and planning for their own engaged research projects with students and community partners.
+- support participants in the identifying and planning for their own engaged research projects with students and community partners.

-Workshop participants will come away with big picture ideas as well as practical strategies to use in mentoring students through the community-engaged research process.
+Workshop participants will come away with big picture ideas as well as practical strategies to use in mentoring students through the community-engaged research experience.

 Tamara Butler, Department of English, African-American and African Studies